renansigolo/my-weather-app/README.md

 ## Development server

-1. Run `yarn serve` to start the hot-reloading development server
+1. Run `npm start` to start the hot-reloading development server

 1. Open http://localhost:4200 to open the site in your favourite browser

 ## Build

-Run `yarn build` to build the project.
+Run `npm run build` to build the project.

 ## Built With